Wednesday, March 22, 2017

 Following his one season with Boston, his rights were sold to the Portland Buckaroos of the WHL for the 1964-65 campaign.
 His offensive game returned while in the WHL, reflected by his 34 goals and 74 points in a season where he yet again played in every game possible.
 He also competed in 10 playoff games and scored 13 points as the Buckaroos captured the Lester Patrick Cup as 1965 WHL champions.
 Following the season Hebenton was awarded the Fred Hume Cup for being the Most Gentlemanly Player in the WHL.

 The 1964-65 WHL champion Portland Buckaroos

 He returned to Victoria for the next two seasons, this time with the Victoria Maple Leafs, where he would capture his second consecutive championship in 1966 while extending his consecutive games streak to 1,062 consecutive professional games which began back in 1951.

-Hebenton's streak, which remains the record for the longest streak in professional hockey history, would come to an end on this day in 1967 owing to the passing of his father when he went home to Winnipeg for the funeral.
+Hebenton's streak, which remains the record for the longest streak in professional hockey history, would come to an end on October 18, 1967 owing to the passing of his father when he went home to Winnipeg for the funeral.
 After missing two games, Hebenton was back in the lineup to begin a new streak, as he played in all 70 of the Buckaroos remaining games.

 His point totals would begin to climb following that season, as he went from 45 to 77 then 78 and finally 81 in 1970-71 for his personal best of his career.
 Additionally, he began a run of five consecutive Fred Hume Cup awards from 1970 to 1974, giving him six in all.
 During this run of success, the Buckaroos would capture another league championship, this time in 1971.